Nubian pyramids of Meroe © joepyrek

-In the north, the Nubian Desert forms a large part of the country, where huge wetted clay water pots are located under every tree or shady shelter to provide sweet relief from the thirst-inducing heat.
-By contrast, the narrow strip of land following the length of the Nile River is lush and green.
-Desert towns have wide, dusty roads, which remain empty for the main part of the day due to the heat.
-In the evenings, however, streets come alive with movement and colour, the women's vivid wrap-around clothing and hennaed fingers standing out from the crisp, white kaftans and turbans of the men.
+In the north, the Nubian Desert covers much of the country, where huge clay water pots lie under every tree or shady shelter to provide sweet relief from the thirst-inducing heat.
+By contrast, the narrow strip of land running the length of the Nile River is lush and green.
+Desert towns have wide, dusty roads that seem eerily empty at midday due to the heat.
+In the evenings, however, the streets come alive with movement and colour, the women's vivid wrap-around clothing and hennaed fingers standing out from the crisp, white kaftans and turbans of the men.
 Beyond these barren desert reaches, the south is alive with damp swamps and rainforest, but is considered less safe for travellers.

-Torn into Northern and Southern Sudan by cultural and religious disputes, it is the north that occupies the largest area and includes most of the urban centres, including the capital, Khartoum.
-The largely Muslim, Arabic-speaking population of this area are proud of their country and will take great delight in showing it off.
+Torn into North and South Sudan by cultural and religious disputes, it is the country's north that occupies the largest area and includes most of the urban centres, including the capital, Khartoum.
+The largely Muslim, Arabic-speaking people of this area are proud of their country and will take great delight in showing it off.
 For those in search of what Sudan has to offer, the peaceful capital at the junction of the White and Blue Niles, and its sister city Omdurman, are good places to begin, with the National Museum, a large souq (covered market), camel market, and the Tomb of the Mahdi.
 To the north of Khartoum are the ruins of the Royal City of Meroe as well as the pyramids in which the kings are buried.
 Kassala to the east boasts a wonderful souq known for its local variety of fruit and silver jewellery, and a desert landscape dominated by jebels, or hills.
-The war-torn south is largely rural and lacking in infrastructure, and holds little of interest for the international visitor.
+The war-torn south is largely rural and lacking in infrastructure, and holds little of interest to tourists.